 - 16.1.
-Scrutiny Committees and Sub-Committees shall consider the following business: - 16.1.1. minutes of the last meeting. - 16.1.2. declarations of interest. - 16.1.3. consideration of any matter referred to the Committee for a decision in relation to call-in of a decision. - 16.1.4. responses of the Cabinet to reports of the Scrutiny Committees; and - 16.1.5. the business otherwise set out on the agenda for the meeting. - 16.2.
-Where the Scrutiny Committee conducts investigations (e.g., with a view to policy development), the Committee may also ask people to attend to give evidence at Committee meetings which are to be conducted in accordance with the following principles:
+Scrutiny Committees and Sub-Committees shall consider the following business: - 16.1.1. minutes of the last meeting. - 16.1.2. declarations of interest. - 16.1.3. consideration of any matter referred to the Committee for a decision in relation to call-in of a decision. - 16.1.4. responses of the Cabinet to reports of the Scrutiny Committees; and - 16.1.5. the business otherwise set out on the agenda for the meeting.

-- 16.2.1. that the investigation be conducted fairly, and all Members of the Committee be given the opportunity to ask questions of attendees, and to contribute and speak. - 16.2.2. that those assisting the Committee by giving evidence be treated with respect and courtesy; and - 16.2.3. that the investigation be conducted so as to maximise the efficiency of the investigation or analysis. - 16.3.
-Following any investigation or review, the Committee/Sub-Committee shall prepare a report for submission to the Cabinet and/or Council as appropriate and shall make its report and findings public.
+- 16.2.
+Where the Scrutiny Committee conducts investigations (e.g., with a view to policy development), the Committee may also ask people to attend to give evidence at Committee meetings which are to be conducted in accordance with the following principles: - 16.2.1. that the investigation be conducted fairly, and all Members of the Committee be given the opportunity to ask questions of attendees, and to contribute and speak. - 16.2.2. that those assisting the Committee by giving evidence be treated with respect and courtesy; and - 16.2.3. that the investigation be conducted so as to maximise the efficiency of the investigation or analysis. - 16.3.
+Following any investigation or review, the Committee shall prepare a report for submission to the Cabinet and/or Council as appropriate and shall make its report and findings public. - 16.4.
+Detailed guidance on the procedure for the consideration of a call-in request by the Overview and Scrutiny Co-ordinating and Call-in Committee or for consideration by Full Council can be provided upon request by the Statutory Scrutiny Officer and/or the Monitoring Officer.